pydicom/pydicom/CONTRIBUTING.md

 -  Documentation and high-coverage tests are necessary for enhancements to be accepted.
-Bug-fixes shall be provided with [regression tests](https://en.wikipedia.org/wiki/regression_testing) that fail before the fix, for new features the correct behavior shall be verified by feature tests.
+Bug-fixes shall be provided with [regression tests](https://en.wikipedia.org/wiki/regression_testing) that fail before the fix.
+For new features, the correct behavior shall be verified by feature tests.
 A good practice to write sufficient tests is [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).

 You can also check for common programming errors and style issues with the